dantodev/php-form-builder/README.md

 As you can see in the implemented interface, you need to declare a `render()` and a `save()` method.
 The save method should iterate over the form elements and call their save method.

-Now we need the view for the renderer. (in this example `registerForm.php`)
+Now we need the view for the renderer.
+(In this example `registerForm.php`)

     <form action="/register" method="POST">
       <?php